GenOL: Generating Diverse Examples for Name-only Online Learning: Appendix

-In addition to Sec.~\ref{sec:main_ablation}, we conduct an ablation study on two components of \frameworkname, namely \promptmethod and \ensemblemethod, using the ImageNet-pretrained ViT-base model.
-We use the same number of images for each baseline to ensure a fair comparison, and summarize the results in Tab.~\ref{tab:vit_main_ablation}.
+In addition to Section~\ref{sec:main_ablation}, we conduct an ablation study on two components of \frameworkname, namely \promptmethod and \ensemblemethod, using the ResNet-18 model.
+We use the same number of images for each baseline to ensure a fair comparison, and summarize the results in Table~\ref{tab:resnet_main_ablation}.

-Similar to the ablation study with ResNet-18, both components significantly enhance performance in both in-distribution (ID) and out-of-distribution (OOD) domains.
+Similar to the ablation study with ViT-base, both components significantly enhance performance in both ID and OOD domains.